dxwc/turk-system/phase_I_report/phase_I_report.md

 #### Initial Step-By-Step Description

-1. Be a logged in developer
+1. Be logged in as a developer
 2. Developer searches list of demands
 3. Developer finds demand that matches his desired timeline and money
 4. Developer bids on chosen demand